Navigate Community Property Division Effectively

 Financial concerns are a major factor for people filing for simple and high-asset divorces.
 Property division can also become a focal point for intense emotions and feelings.
 If not kept in “check”, these factors can have the potential to make property division a gut-wrenching and stressful experience.

 My role as your individual attorney or third-party adviser is to help guide you successfully through the process, whether you choose to mediate, negotiate or litigate your property settlement.
-I have more than 30 years of family law experience, most of which involved helping couples work toward an optimal but peaceful solution.
+I have nearly 40 years of family law experience, most of which involved helping couples work toward an optimal but peaceful solution.

 Call the Law Office of Edward S. Matisoff in Westlake Village at 805-666-0980 for a free initial consultation.